PatrickWildschut/MacOS-CheatSheet/README.md

 > Patrick Wildschut

-The commands shown beneath can be used when you have access to a MacOS machine using a `reverse shell` or some other tool that give you remote access to the machine.
+The commands shown beneath can be used when you have access to a MacOS machine using a `reverse shell` or some other tool that gives you remote access to the machine.

 ---------------------------------